How Coyote Helped Transport a Unique Piece of Modern Art from the Netherlands to Northern Ireland

 There was great collaboration with the Coyote Sales teams and Customs team to make sure that we both understood and could demonstrate the unique nature of the consignment on a commercial invoice.
 Matthias’work is simultaneously art but also has a high volume of complex electronic components when disassembled for transport.
 With the festival being a public event –there is a tight and immovable deadline.
 Thankfully we both got the VAT and duty status correct and zero delays on transport.
 I think we made a really good team putting all those things together to make sure that Matthias’ shipment arrived in good time and in good order.

 Coyote: Was there any aspect of our collaboration that especially stood out to you?
-Any specific moment or experience that highlights our corporation?
+Any specific moment or experience that highlights our cooperation?

 Toby: